Accusoft/PrizmDocServerSdkDotNet/docfx_project/how-to/redact-to-pdf.md

-   - An application can _automatically_ create redaction definitions using PrizmDoc Server and a set of regular expressions defining the kinds of text in a document which ought to be redacted.
+   - An application can _automatically_ create redaction definitions using PrizmDoc Server and a set of regular expressions defining the kinds of text in a document that should be redacted.
 The output of this will be a [markup JSON] file containing all of the automatically-generated redaction definitions.
 This is the approach we will take in the guide below.